jpmitchell38/StockInfo/README.md

 Tech used: Python, HTML, CSS

-I used python for the backend part of the project, where I can connect to the yahoo finance api and grab data about a stock and put it into a graph.
-Using the Flask package in python im able to listen to the inputs coming from the website.
-The html file organizes the different content so im able to style them with css.
+I utilized Python for the backend of this project, enabling connectivity to the Yahoo Finance API to fetch stock data dynamically.
+With Flask, I managed incoming inputs from the web interface.
+The HTML structure neatly organizes content for easy styling with CSS.

 ## How to Run